cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

 ![](resources/client-info.png)

-Once completed, make note of the “API Key” to use below.
+Once completed, make note of the "API Key" to use below.

-Note: Disregard the “Installation” instructions provided in the UI for the time-being.
+Note: Disregard the "Installation" instructions provided in the UI for the time-being.
 These will be updated to reflect these installation instructions in a future update of the DIS backend.

 ## 3. Create a sightline API key

 If you don’t already have an API key setup, generating an Arbor API key requires access to the Arbor Sightline CLI.
-This is described in the “Enabling Customers to View Sightline Data in the Web Services API” section of the *Sightline and Threat Mitigation System User Guide*.
+This is described in the "Enabling Customers to View Sightline Data in the Web Services API" section of the *Sightline and Threat Mitigation System User Guide*.

 From the Netscout CLI, enter the following command: